Heartstopper (TV series): Writing and pre-production

-In 2016, Alice Oseman started a webcomic titled Heartstopper which later expanded to a graphic novel after gaining a cult following.
+In September 2016, Alice Oseman started a webcomic titled Heartstopper which later expanded to a graphic novel after gaining a cult following.
 Sometime in 2019, See-Saw Films asked Oseman if she could try writing a screenplay.
 The production company had been suggested by its own executive producer Patrick Walters, who helped with Oseman's Kickstarter campaign in 2018.
 She expressed interest in doing it, noting the lack of wholesome, teenage LGBT representation on television, hoping that this could potentially assure LGBT youth "that they can find happiness and find romance and find friendship".
 She wrote a screenplay based on the first two volumes of the graphic novel.
 See-Saw Films liked it and optioned the television rights later that July.

-On 20 January 2021, it was revealed that Netflix had ordered Heartstopper as an eight-episode half-hour series.
+In January 2021, it was revealed that Netflix had ordered Heartstopper as an eight-episode half-hour series.
 It was deemed the best platform by Oseman and Walters due to its global availability.
 Euros Lyn was enlisted as director and executive producer.
 He had not read the original source material and called the screenplay riveting.
-Netflix "Kids & Family content" director Patrick Wheeleer said that the story "deserves to be told" due to its relatability among the young demographic.
-Walters served as executive producer for the series, alongside Jamie Laurenson, Hakan Kousetta, Iain Canning, and Emile Sherman, with Zorana Piggott as producer.
-Production design was done by Tim Dickel, series set decoration by Maxwell Fine and props by Zoe Seiffert.
-During production, the programme had a working title of Evergreen.
+Netflix "Kids & Family Content" director Alexi Wheeler said that the story "deserves to be told" due to its relatability among the young demographic.
+Walters served as executive producer for the series, alongside Jamie Laurenson, Hakan Kousetta, Iain Canning and Emile Sherman, with Zorana Piggott as producer.
+During production, the programme had working titles of Evergreen for its first season, Electric for its second season and Firework for its third season.